 The Outcome: Thanks to tailored workflows, real-time preview capabilities, centralized media galleries, image editing, and editorial feed curation, Brightspot saves editors working across the CMS on 22 sites at least two hours each day.
 Newsletter publishing time has gone from two days to as little as 12 minutes, resulting in significant cost savings.
 What’s more, Brightspot has helped unleash new ad and revenue opportunities by distributing and managing sponsored content and targeted content packages.

 The Brightspot team has been a true partner.
 They’ve worked alongside our employees to build, launch and optimize new products with great efficiency, and the Brightspot platform is a big part of our success.
 I can’t imagine doing what we do without them.

 With content distribution partnerships growing, Healthgrades needed a unified content management approach to extend its comprehensive physician data to targeted audiences across partner sites like CNN, Psychology Today and the Associated Press.

 The Outcome: Brightspot’s robust content syndication features allow Healthgrades to distribute content across multiple sites via a singular platform; publish content collections catered to specific healthcare audiences; manage the editorial process and large community of contributing writers and doctors; and dynamically control parameters around content.
 Since consolidating five platforms down to one, page speed scores have increased from the upper 70s to upper 90s.

-The first time the Perfect Sense team demoed Brightspot, I asked if they had crawled into an editor’s head to build it.
+The first time the Brightspot team demoed Brightspot, I asked if they had crawled into an editor’s head to build it.
 It was that intuitive.

 Johnson & Johnson set out to revamp its corporate communications by establishing a brand newsroom.
 Designed to control the heritage brand’s narrative with a more journalistic, multimedia approach, this new enterprise required a modern, scalable CMS that empowered its communications team to operate as editors and publishers.